ministryofjustice/prepare-a-case-for-sentence-design-history/app/posts/2023-03-24-resulting-workflow.md

   }
 }) }}

 To pick up a case that someone else is working on, initially we designed an interaction that made them move it back to the unallocated pile (the cases to result tab).
 This would mean that anyone could pick it up and result it.
-This proved to be an unlikely use-case (users are more likely to pick up someone else’s case to result themselves) as well as an unwieldy user journey, so we changed the interaction.
-To pick up someone else’s case you assign it to yourself.
+This proved to be an unlikely use-case (users are more likely to pick up someone else's case to result themselves) as well as an unwieldy user journey, so we changed the interaction.
+To pick up someone else's case you assign it to yourself.

 {% from "figure/macro.njk" import appFigure with context %}
 {{ appFigure({